Rhode Island’s Ocean and Coastal Magazine

 The Scituate Reservoir supplies 60 percent of the state's water, but was created by displacing families and neighborhoods.
 Although she lived to be 94, "Gramma" Helen O. Larson never forgot her roots in a small village that ceased to exist when she was still a child....read more

 The cobblestones that line the historic thoroughfare that is Thames Street in downtown Newport, Rhode Island, are remnants of the city’s seafaring past.
 Some were once used as ballast to stabilize large, seafaring vessels from Europe in the 1700s and 1800s, and today...read more

 For the hardy souls who survived the brutal winters of colonial New England, there was only one choice: tame the new land.
-Build farms, mills, and factories that would feed families and ensure that investors back in England would be repaid for the cost of sending...read more
+Build farms, mills, and factories that would feed families and ensure that investors back in England would be repaid for the cost...read more

 Like detectives following leads, fishermen follow sea temperatures.
 The rise and fall of the ocean’s warmth offer clues to where fish hide.
 But rising average sea temperatures have made tracking and catching fish more complex.
 “Climate change is real, and it is real...read more

 Sign up today receive your free copy of Rhode Island's ocean and coastal magazine.